Global Convergence of the Return Dynamics in the Class $\mathcal{O}_C$: Introduction

-The principal contribution of the present article is a global convergence theorem for the return dynamics.
-Under natural regularity and nondegeneracy assumptions on the thickness function \(d\), we prove that every trajectory of the iteration
+The principal contribution of the present article is a rigorous global convergence theorem for the return dynamics.
+Prior to our work, the dynamical consequences of the expansion \eqref{eq:first_order_expansion} had only been investigated at a formal level.
+We establish that, under natural and geometrically explicit conditions (including a bound on the second derivative of $d$ relative to the thickness), the formal gradient descent structure manifests as a genuine Lyapunov dissipation mechanism, ensuring convergence of every trajectory to a critical point of $d$.